Outcomes for care-experienced and estranged students in higher education (2019-20)

 Certificate of Personal Effectiveness and GCSE outcomes (2011-12)

 This project was commissioned by the ASDAN qualification-awarding body and undertaken with my colleagues David James and Kathryn Last.
 We were asked to explore the impact of ASDAN’s Certificate of Personal Effectiveness (CoPE) on young people’s outcomes at GCSE.
 The final report was published in April 2012.

 CoPE is a skills-led qualification that involves young people tackling a series of challenges that are negotiated with their teacher, often drawing on their own interests.
 It is usually undertaken during Key Stage 4 alongside GCSEs or vocational qualifications, with young people building a portfolio of evidence over one or two years.

 We used logistic regression analysis alongside semi-structured interviews (with staff) and focus groups (with young people) in four case study schools.
 We were able to demonstrate that there was a relationship between taking CoPE and improved GCSE results, particularly in English.
-We identified three possible routes by which this occurred: (a) increased motivation for school due to the integration of young people’s interest, (b) the development of a reflective learning orientation through the plan-do-review cycle used by CoPE, or (c) increased written communication skills through the assembling of the CoPE portfolio.
+In an article in Research Papers in Education, we identified three possible routes by which this occurred: (a) increased motivation for school due to the integration of young people’s interest, (b) the development of a reflective learning orientation through the plan-do-review cycle used by CoPE, or (c) increased written communication skills through the assembling of the CoPE portfolio.

 You can watch a 30 minute presentation on the research at the Education and Employers Taskforce by me and David James below.